Fabrizio Della Fiori

 Fabrizio Della Fiori (born 1 September 1951) is a retired professional basketball player from Italy.
-He was inducted into the Italian Basketball Hall of Fame, in 2014.
+He was inducted into the Italian Basketball Hall of Fame in 2014.

 Professional career

-Della Fiori was a member of the FIBA European Selection, in 1977 and 1980.
+As a player of Cantù, Della Fiori won the 1975 edition of the FIBA Intercontinental Cup.
+He was also a member of the FIBA European Selection Team, in 1977 and 1980.

-Italian national team
+National team career

 Della Fiori won the silver medal with the senior Italian national basketball team, at the 1980 Summer Olympics, in Moscow.
 His team lost in the final, against Yugoslavia.
-Previously, he won a bronze medal at the 1975 EuroBasket, and finished fourth at the 1977 EuroBasket.
+Prior to that, he won a bronze medal at the 1975 FIBA EuroBasket, and finished in fourth place at the 1977 FIBA EuroBasket.